AaronDMarasco/git4svn/README.md

 You probably already have two or three working copies from the same repo, right?
 So you switch to one of the others, do an `svn update` (more on that later), make the change, and then `svn commit`.

 #### How to Fix in git (Solution 1)
 You fix the two magic files that needed to be fixed.
 You run `git add -p` which is a special mode of adding that will ask you _each **p**atch_ if it should be added to the index.
-You know certain files don't need to ask, so you can either tell it not to ask any more about that file ("`d`"") or just give it the two files on the command line, `git add -p file1 file2`.
+You know certain files don't need to ask, so you can either tell it not to ask any more about that file ("`d`") or just give it the two files on the command line: `git add -p file1 file2`.
 If you had no unrelated changes in the files, you could've skipped the `-p` but we're going to say you had debug enabled at the top of the file, and you don't want that committed.
 When you're done:
 * `git diff --cached` shows you _only_ the changes needed to fix your coworker's problem
 * `git commit` will commit _only_ those changes, with all your other files still modified